hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

         - high security
             - since they are difficult to forge
         - error rate reading them is small
+        - data entry is quicker than typing details
     - disadvnatages
         - more demanging printing process
         - has difficult-to-achieve standards